Work Permits for Thailand

 Many of the more menial positions in the countryside and along the southern islands even employ expats illegally without a work permit and pay them “under the table” – but this is in strict violation of Thai law and is not advised.

-Expats looking to work in Thailand will need to enter the country on a Non-Immigrant visa.
-Before they can start working, however, they will need to get a work permit from the Thai Ministry of Labour.
+Expats looking to work in Thailand will need to enter the country on a Non-Immigrant Visa.
+Before they can start working, however, expats will need to get a work permit from the Thai Ministry of Labour.

 Work permits for Thailand